Overview

 We structure the assignment so scope packaging, field coordination, and owner communication stay tied to the same schedule logic from preconstruction through closeout.

-- Turnover that lines up with occupancy or startup needs
+- Turnover that lines up with occupancy or startup needs, not with when the contractor happened to finish

 Applications